09Catho/Blackdrome-Device-Sync/README.md

    - Navigate to the extracted folder.
    - Double-click on **`BlackdromeDeviceSync.exe`** to launch the application(might show windows defender error for that click on more info and run anyway).
-6. **Using the Application:**

-   -Find IP Address of your smartphone under Wi-fi settings and input that in IP Address panel in Application.
-   -Click on browse button and select where the scrcpy script is saved.

 ## Usage